aluzed/MiSTer-NeoGeo-Romset-Parser/README.md

 # MiSTer-NeoGeo-Romset-Parser

-Export NeoGeo rom files from a zipped NeoGeo romset and generates the romsets.xml file which is needed by the NeoGeo MiSTer core.
+Extract NeoGeo rom files from a zipped NeoGeo romset and generates the romsets.xml file which is needed by the NeoGeo MiSTer core.

 The source romset needs to be a non-merged or merged set.
 If a merged set is used then only the parent rom will get extracted.